What is Hybrid Cloud?

 4. Compliance and regulatory requirements - Organizations that operate in regulated industries or regions must comply with specific regulatory requirements, such as data privacy, security, and compliance.
 The design of a hybrid cloud architecture must consider these requirements to ensure that data and applications are secure and compliant.

-7 benefits of hybrid cloud computing
+7 benefits of hybrid cloud services

 • Flexibility and agility - By far the most important benefit of a properly architected hybrid cloud is increased business agility.
 You have ready access to resources to support new applications, accommodate development and testing projects, or to quickly address unanticipated needs.
 In an ideal world, workloads can be moved quickly between on-premises and cloud locations, and leverage resources from multiple locations.
 (Unfortunately, API and architectural differences between different cloud providers make this challenging).